hellloxiaotian/BRDNet/README.md

 # BRDNet
 ## Image denoising using deep CNN with batch renormalization

-##Absract
+## Absract
 ### Deep convolutional neural networks (CNNs) have attracted great attention in the field of image denoising.
 However, there are two drawbacks: (1) It is very difficult to train a deeper CNN for denoising tasks, and (2) most of deeper CNNs suffer from performance saturation.
 In this paper, we report the design of a novel network called a batch-renormalization denoising network (BRDNet).
-### Specifically, we combine two networks to increase the width of the network, and thus obtain more
-### features.
-Because batch renormalization is fused into BRDNet, we can address the internal covari-
+Specifically, we combine two networks to increase the width of the network, and thus obtain more features.
+Because batch renormalization is fused into BRDNet, we can address the internal covariate shift and small mini-batchproblems.
+Residual learning is also adopted in a holistic way to facilitate network training.
+Dilated convolutions are exploited to extract more information for denoising tasks.
+Extensive experimental results show that BRDNet outperforms state-of-the-art image denoising methods.
-### ateshiftandsmallmini-batchproblems.
-Residuallearningisalsoadoptedinaholisticwaytofacil-
-### itate network training.
-Dilated convolutions are exploited to extract more information for denois-
-### ing tasks.
-Extensive experimental results show that BRDNet outperforms state-of-the-art image-
-### denoising methods.
 The code of BRDNet is accessible at http://www.yongxu.org/lunwen.html.

 ## Requirements (Keras)